mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-$\eqref{implicit}$ represents the circle *implicitly* and $\eqref{explicit}$ represents the equation *explicitly*
+$\\eqref{implicit}$ represents the circle *implicitly*, and $\\eqref{explicit}$ represents the equation *explicitly*.

-We know that $y$ in $\eqref{implicit}$ represents some function of $x$, if we recognize that the left side of $\eqref{implicit}$ is only a set of terms in $x$ then we can differentiate it, the problem is to find the derivative of $y^2$ which should remind us of the chain rule ($y$ plays the role of $u$ in the chain rule)
+We know that $y$ in $\\eqref{implicit}$ represents some function of $x$.
+If we recognize that the left side of $\\eqref{implicit}$ is only a set of terms in $x$, then we can differentiate it.
+The problem is to find the derivative of $y^2$, which should remind us of the chain rule ($y$ plays the role of $u$ in the chain rule):

 <div>$$
 \frac{d(y^2)}{dx} = 2y \frac{dy}{dx}
 $$</div>

-Applying a differentiation process to $\eqref{implicit}$
+Applying a differentiation process to $\\eqref{implicit}$:

 <div>$$
 2x + 2y \frac{dy}{dx} = 0
 $$</div>

-Solving for $\frac{dy}{dx}$
+Solving for $\\frac{dy}{dx}$:

 <div>$$
 \frac{dy}{dx} = -\frac{x}{y}
 $$</div>

-### Theorems on differentiation
+### Theorems on Differentiation

-Read "Calculus: An Intuitive and Physical Approach"
+Read "Calculus: An Intuitive and Physical Approach".

 ## Applications of the Derivative

-* Determination of the velocity and acceleration of a particle given its distance as a function of time
+* Determination of the velocity and acceleration of a particle given its distance as a function of time.
-* Concentrate light, sound and radio waves in a particular direction (see the [reflective property of the parabola](http://www.wikiwand.com/en/Parabola#/section_Proof_of_the_reflective_property))
+* Concentrate light, sound, and radio waves in a particular direction (see the [reflective property of the parabola](http://www.wikiwand.com/en/Parabola_#section_Proof_of_the_reflective_property)).
-* Finding the maximum/minimum value of a function, i.e. find the largest/smallest value of $f(x)$ when $a \leq x \leq b$, a well described solution to this problem can be found [here](https://www.whitman.edu/mathematics/calculus/calculus_06_Applications_of_the_Derivative.pdf)
+* Finding the maximum/minimum value of a function, i.e., find the largest/smallest value of $f(x)$ when $a \leq x \leq b$.
+A well-described solution to this problem can be found [here](https://www.whitman.edu/mathematics/calculus/calculus_06_Applications_of_the_Derivative.pdf).
-* Approximation of the roots of a polynomial with Newton's method, described [here](https://www.whitman.edu/mathematics/calculus/calculus_06_Applications_of_the_Derivative.pdf)
+* Approximation of the roots of a polynomial with Newton's method, described [here](https://www.whitman.edu/mathematics/calculus/calculus_06_Applications_of_the_Derivative.pdf).

-### Maxima/minima
+### Maxima/Minima

-Let's say that we throw an object into the air and we want to know the maximum height it acquires, as it rises it's velocity decreases and when it reaches the highest point its velocity is zero, we also know that the velocity is the instantaneous rate of change of height with respect to time hence the derivative is involved in this process and therefore we expect it to be involved in other maxima/minima problems
+Let's say that we throw an object into the air and we want to know the maximum height it acquires.
+As it rises, its velocity decreases, and when it reaches the highest point, its velocity is zero.
+We also know that the velocity is the instantaneous rate of change of height with respect to time; hence, the derivative is involved in this process, and therefore we expect it to be involved in other maxima/minima problems.

-More generally if $y$ is a function of $x$ it seems that to find the maximum value of $y$ we must find $y'$ and set it to 0
+More generally, if $y$ is a function of $x$, it seems that to find the maximum value of $y$, we must find $y'$ and set it to 0.

-Let's see an example, the following function has a maximum value of $3.333$ near $x = 1$ and a minimum value of $2$ near $x = 3$, if we analyze the slope of the function near those points we will see that on the left of $x = 1$ the slope is positive and on the right of $x = 1$ the slope is negative, since we know that the derivative represents the slope of a function we can also expect that the derivative of this function near $x = 1$ will go from a positive value to a negative value intersecting the x-axis, if we analyze the slope near $x = 3$ will will see the same behavior with the slope but it's going from a negative value to a positive one
+Let's see an example.
+The following function has a maximum value of $3.333$ near $x = 1$ and a minimum value of $2$ near $x = 3$.
+If we analyze the slope of the function near those points, we will see that on the left of $x = 1$, the slope is positive, and on the right of $x = 1$, the slope is negative.
+Since we know that the derivative represents the slope of a function, we can also expect that the derivative of this function near $x = 1$ will go from a positive value to a negative value, intersecting the x-axis.
+If we analyze the slope near $x = 3$, we will see the same behavior with the slope, but it's going from a negative value to a positive one.

 <div class="tw-flex tw-flex-col md:tw-flex-row">
     <div class="md:tw-w-1/2 tw-relative">